Vidhyalayam/vidhyalayam.github.io/_magazine/From_the_founderer_ desk.md

 By Ranjith Tharayil
 Mentor & Coach
-Founderer & Software Developer Vidhyalayam.Online
+Founder & Software Developer Vidhyalayam.Online

 Ranjith Tharayil is an accomplished innovator, author, entrepreneur, and an inspirational servant leader.
 He has been honored with the title as "Mentor of change" by NITI Ayog, Govt of India, and was associated with the Association for Computing Machinery as "ACM Distinguished Speaker".
 Ranjith had been an integral part of many R & D departments in large scale product companies and also a founder of 3 start-ups.
 He has authored 9 patents, 30+ articles, and 3 books across different domains he has touched.